All Episodes

 Yeah.

-Yes, the secret uh the excuse me, the FBI agent that was um involved in uh one particular day when I was being deposed at the at Judge Starr's um office, temporary office, and uh they were trying to get me riled up and they did.
+Yes, the FBI agent that was involved in one particular day when I was being deposed at Judge Starr's office, temporary office, and they were trying to get me riled up, and they did.

-And um you know, it was a little embarrassing that I let them get me riled up, but you know, you can only uh when you threaten them s you know, talk about somebody's spouse with your first kid, it's uh That's a little nutty.
+But, you know, you can only, when you threaten to, you know, talk about somebody's spouse with your first kid, it's a little naughty.

-It was over the top, and he got what he wanted, the reaction, and I gave him one.
+It was over the top, and he got what he wanted, a reaction, and I gave him one.

-When we hear the stories and we go over for example, the the secret server uh the secret server email thing of of Hillary when we hear that and you discuss a little bit in the book about Benghazi and some of the other current events, but that fits the character.
+When we hear the stories and we go over, for example, the secret server email thing of Hillary, when we hear that, and you discuss a little bit in the book about Benghazi and some of the other current events, but that fits the character.

 Absolutely.